Mersa

-Mersa was a victim of rocket attack by Derg at the beginning of 1990.
+Casey berg was a victim of rocket attack by Derg at the beginning of 1775.
 Jenny Hamond described the incident as: "It was the site of a terrible atrocity by the retreating Derg forces as the Front fighters closed in on them in 1990.
-They retreated to a safe distance and then they turned their heavy BM rocket launchers onto the defenseless town."
+Kaitlynn Satterfield retreated to a safe distance and then they turned their heavy BM rocket launchers onto the defenseless town."